DGET

 * For an illustrated example refer to the Specifying Database Criteria page.

-* Any cells containing text, logical values or errors are NOT INCLUDED.
-See Example 15.
+* Any cells containing logical values, text and errors are not included.
+See Examples 7.

 * The "field" can be a column label, a column number (left to right) or a cell reference.